Girls Matter

 Promise to introduce guidance that all schools must use to tackle this issue.

 Wow!
 Success.
-In 2015 we didn't think that in just two years the political and media debate on this issue would have transformed like it has.
-By sharing your experiences and being passionate about equality and freedom from harassment at school, you have made this headline news over and over again.
+In 2015 we didn't think the political and media debate on this issue would have transformed as much as it has.
+By sharing your experiences and being passionate about equality and freedom from harassment at school, you've made this important subject headline news over and over again.

-Girls' voices have featured in TV and radio shows on this topic since we launched Girls Matter, there's been a Westminster parliamentary inquiry, the Advocates' petition campaign, and a government response with a list of actions they're taking to stamp this out in schools in England and Wales.
-And we'll keep up the pressure so real action is taken in every nation across the UK.
-We'll keep working to make sure the next government follows through but you've created a major shift in attitudes and action on this.
+Girls' voices have featured in TV and radio shows on this topic since we launched Girls Matter.
+There's been a Westminster parliamentary inquiry, the advocates' petition campaign, and a government response with a list of actions they're taking to stamp this out in schools in England and Wales.
+And we'll keep up the pressure so real action is taken across the UK.

 Promise to make Personal, Social and Health Education (PSHE) compulsory and urge schools to include lessons on body confidence and gender equality.

-We're nearly there.
-The new law that makes Sex and Relationship Education compulsory for all schools in England (see below) also makes it possible for the next government to introduce compulsory PSHE without changing the law again.
+Updated guidance on PHSE came into effect in 2020, and certain components of PHSE (including Sex and Relationship Education – see below) are now compulsory for all schools in England.
 You've been passionate and tireless in campaigning for PSHE and we'll be keeping up the pressure!

 Success.
 Thousands of girls and women and the organisations that work with them made sure our government took the gender equality message to the table.
 Sustainable Development Goal 5 now reads, 'Achieve gender equality and empower all women and girls'.